CTP Insurance NSW

 - If your registration is more than three weeks overdue, the six month option will not be available.

 Before you can register your vehicle in NSW you will be required to purchase a CTP green slip.
-You may also be required to arrange a safety and identity check for your vehicle.
+You may also be required to arrange a safety and identity inspection for your vehicle.

-A vehicle safety check is known as an eSafety Check.
-A more thorough safety and identity check is known as a Blue Slip.
+A vehicle safety inspection is known as a safety check.
+A more thorough safety and identity inspection is known as a blue slip.

 Light vehicles in NSW do not require a safety check for the first five years.
-After five years, an annual eSafety Check will be required in order to renew registration.
-The registration renewal notice issued the RMS will tell you whether or not an inspection is required.
+After five years, an annual safety check will be required in order to renew registration.
+The registration renewal notice issued by the RMS will tell you whether or not a safety check is required.

-Authorised inspection stations will transmit the eSafety Check electronically to the RMS.
+Authorised inspection stations will transmit the safety check electronically to the RMS.

-Where a Blue Slip is required, the RMS no longer requires a hard copy of the Blue Slip before proceeding with the vehicle registration.
-Even though most Blue Slips are sent electronically, you still need to go to RMS with other required material.
+Where a blue slip is required, the RMS no longer requires a hard copy of the blue slip before proceeding with the vehicle registration.
+Even though most blue slips are sent electronically, you still need to go to Service NSW or motor registry with other required material.

-You can renew your registration in person, by phone or online through the RMS.
+You can renew your registration in person, by phone or online through Service NSW.